rkd412/react-javascript-calculator-fcc/README.md

-### assignment for FreeCodeCamp invloving a javascript calculator
+### assignment for FreeCodeCamp involving a javascript calculator